TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 ![plot of chunk unnamed-chunk-6](./image/unnamed-chunk-6-3.png)

 We can also set the aesthetic properties of our geom manually.
 We set the aesthetic by name as an argument of your geom function; i.e. it goes outside of `aes()`.
-We??ll need to pick a value that makes sense for that aesthetic:
+We'll need to pick a value that makes sense for that aesthetic:

 * The name of a color as a character string.
 * The size of a point in mm.